 An average baby goes through about 6000 nappies, and when you're elbow-deep in baby by-product several times a day for a couple of years, you want the experience to be as efficient as possible for you and as safe as possible for your little one.

-There are three main types of change tables you'll find in shops:
+There are several main types of change tables you'll find in shops:

-- Wooden tables with two or three tiers or drawers.
+- Wooden tables with two or three tiers to hold baby supplies.

 - Portable folding tables with a metal frame and fabric body.

 - Tables that include a baby bath under the change surface.